StevenMichael3213/SoundTouchDemo/README.md

-The project is a fork of SoundTouch(https://github.com/rspeyer/soundtouch).
+The source code for this project comes from SoundTouch(https://github.com/rspeyer/soundtouch).

 License: